robojones/better-events/README.md

 - __eventName__ \<String\> | \<Symbol\> name of the event
 - __listener__ \<Function\> callback function

-Like the original method (see: https://nodejs.org/api/events.html#events_emitter_once_eventname_listener) with one exception.
+Like the original method (see: https://nodejs.org/api/events.html#events_emitter_once_eventname_listener) with exceptions.

-If no callback is provided the method returns a \<Promise\> that gets resolved when the event is fired.
+If no callback is provided the method returns a \<Promise\> that resolves with the first argument of the event when the event is fired.

+If one provides `true` instead of the callback the array mode gets activated.
+The method returns a \<Promise\> which resolves with an array containing all the arguments of the event.
+It gets resolved when the event is fired.

 ### emitter.collect(eventName, source)